 Cyberbullying is a continuous problem

-Almost 73% of young students do believe that at some point of they got bullied online, and 44% say it happened in the last 30 days.
+Almost 73% of young students believe that at some point of they got bullied online, and 44% say it happened in the last 30 days.

-Where teens mostly got bullied online?
+Where do teens mostly get bullied online?

 - 42% of the teens got bullied online on the Instagram social messaging app